kwilson-tech/Automobile-Price-Prediction/README.md

 * Removed the entire 'normalized-losses' column

 Results:
-The linear regression method performed the best for all models used.
+The linear regression method to fill in values for missing 'normalized-losses' performed the best for all models used.

 Models Used:
 * Linear Regression